2006 Israeli legislative election: Relations between Jewish Law (Halacha) and the state

 The various religious parties, both Zionist (National Religious Party) and Haredi (Shas, United Torah Judaism) strictly oppose these changes.
 They wish to see Israel's Jewish character strengthened through further enforcement of the Sabbath and changes in the educational system.

 Relations between Jews and Arabs

 Israeli Arabs constitute roughly 20% of the population in Israel.
 Many Israeli-Arab groups claim continued institutional and social discrimination against them in Israel.
 Because they are not Jews and many identify ethnically with Palestinians their identity often clashes with their citizenship in the Jewish state.
-There are large disparities in general living standard and education between Israeli Arabs and the non-Arab Israeli population; they also have a lower participation rate in the workforce.
-Discrimination and a lower proportion of females in the workforce are often cited as reasons for this.
+There are large disparities in general living standard and education between Israeli Arabs and the non-Arab Israeli population.

 The Arab parties, the largest of which are the United Arab List, Balad and Hadash (a Jewish-Arab communist party, with mostly Arab composition and electorate), advocate abolition of all forms of ethnic inequality, and the establishment of a democratic bi-national state.